-Click here for a complete video of the course, which was approved by the Pennsylvania Continuing Legal Education Board for 1.0 hour of CLE credit in substantive law, practice and procedure.
+A complete video of the course was approved by the Pennsylvania Continuing Legal Education Board for 1.0 hour of CLE credit in substantive law, practice and procedure.
 The program was approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for 1.0 hour of total CLE credit.

 Rafferty has also written on “Litigating Cryptocurrency” for Law.com and The Legal Intelligencer.